MamaboloGtub/my-profile/README.md

 <br />

 Hi,I'm Tshepo Mamabolo Mahudu🙌, a Java developer (springboot), Vuejs developer as well as an aspiring GIS analyst and spatial developer.
-Apart from that I love reading books about politics, self help as well as watching documentaries.❤✌
+Apart from that I love reading books about politics, self-help as well as watching documentaries.❤✌
-I am self starter who believes much in self development,  identifying my skill gaps and searching tutorials that will help me.
-I am currently working on Java and springboot basics from coursera and udemy. courses completed can be seen from my linkedIn under [licenses & certification](https://www.linkedin.com/in/tshepo-mamabolo-mahudu-7ab12333/details/certifications/)
+I am self starter who believes much in self-development,  identifying my skill gaps and searching tutorials that will help me.
+I am currently working on Java and springboot basics from Coursera and Udemy. courses completed can be seen on my LinkedIn under [licenses & certification](https://www.linkedin.com/in/tshepo-mamabolo-mahudu-7ab12333/details/certifications/).
 On my pinned repositories, I have chosen few repositories that I am actively working on and the forked repositories from either vueMastery free weekends or those that I am interested in.
 **I am willing to be part of any project***,  should you think/believe that I am a good fit please do reach out on my social media platforms or [myEmail](mailto:tmmmmadi@gmail.com)
 I am also working on perfecting my frontend skills especially Vuejs.  **Please reach out should you need me to be part of your github organisation**